corymsmith/react-native-icons/README.md

 }
 ```

+## Not supported on Android yet:
+- Tab Bar
+- Stacked Icons
+- Spinner / loading indicator

 ## Custom fonts

+### iOS

+Custom fonts are not yet supported for iOS

 ### Android
 1. Create a json file that maps css / icon name to the HTML encoded unicode character, examples in /fonts directory